-- Sick Leave Sick leave shall be defined as paid time off from work for a qualifying reason under Article 8.1 of this agreement.
-Regular employees Employees shall will accumulate sick leave credit at the rate of point zero four six (.046) hours for each hour on regular pay status not exceeding 40 hours per week as shown on the payroll. but not to exceed forty (40) hours per week.
-However, if an employee's overall accrual rate falls below the accrual rate required by Chapter 14.16 (Paid Sick and Safe Time Law), the employee shall be credited with sick leave hours so that the employee's total sick leave earned per calendar year meets the minimum accrual requirements of Chapter 14.16.
+- 8.1 Sick Leave Sick leave will be defined as paid time off from work for a qualifying reason under Article 8.1 of this agreement.
+Employees will accumulate sick leave credit at the rate of point zero four six (.046) hours for each hour on regular pay status not exceeding 40 hours per week as shown on the payroll.
+However, if an employee's overall accrual rate falls below the accrual rate required by Chapter 14.16 (Paid Sick and Safe Time Law), the employee will be credited with sick leave hours so that the employee's total sick leave earned per calendar year meets the minimum accrual requirements of Chapter 14.16.
 Unlimited sick leave credit may be accumulated.
-New employees entering City service shall will not be entitled to sick leave with pay during the first thirty (30) days of employment but shall will accumulate accrue sick leave credits during such thirty (30) day period.
-Sick leave credit may be used by the employee for bona fide cases of: An employee is authorized to use paid sick leave for hours that the employee was scheduled to have worked for the following reasons: - 1.
+New employees entering City service will not be entitled to use sick leave with pay during the first thirty (30) days of employee is authorized to use paid sick leave for hours that the employee was scheduled to have worked for the following reasons: - 1.
 An absence resulting from an employee's mental or physical illness, injury, or health condition; to accommodate the employee's need for medical diagnosis, care, treatment of a mental or physical illness, injury, or health condition, or preventive care; or as otherwise required by Chapter 14.16 and other applicable laws such as RCW 49.46.210; or - 2.
 To allow the employee to provide care for an eligible family member as defined by Seattle Municipal Code Chapter 4.24.005 with a mental or physical illness, injury, or health condition; or care for a family member who needs preventative medical care, or as otherwise required by Chapter 14.16 and other applicable laws such as RCW 49.46.210; or - 3.
-When the employee's place of business has been closed by order of a public official for any health-related reason, or when an employee's child's school or place of care has been closed for such reason, or as otherwise required by Chapter 14.16 and other applicable laws such as RCW 49.46.210; or - 4.
-Absences that qualify for leave under the Domestic Violence Leave Act, Chapter 49.76 RCW; or - 5.
+When the employee's place of business has been closed by order of a public official for any health-related reason, or when an employee's child's school or place of care has been closed for such reason, or as otherwise required by Chapter 14.16 and other applicable laws such as RCW 49.46.210, or - 4.
+Absences that qualify for leave under the Domestic Violence Leave Act, Chapter 49.76 RCW, or - 5.
 The non-medical care of a newborn child of the employee or the employee's spouse or domestic partner; or - 6.
 The non-medical care of a dependent child placed with the employee or the employee's spouse or domestic partner for purposes of adoption, including any time away from work prior to or following placement of the child to satisfy legal or regulatory requirements for the adoption.